 A 2009 Community Food Assessment found that eighty-nine percent (89%) of food retailers were convenience stores, fast food restaurants, gas stations, and food pantries.
 The primarily African American residents of Milwaukee’s Northside are disproportionately affected by poverty (the US Census reports poverty rates of 30% above the national average) and diet-related diseases such as obesity, diabetes, and heart disease.
 The tide is turning, with help from partners like Alice’s Garden and Walnut Way, yet Fondy remains one of the few sources of affordable, healthy, fresh food for the neighborhood.

 Farmers Markets are associated with increased consumption of fruits and vegetables—which, in turn, is a behavior associated with a decreased risk of diet related chronic diseases.
 But nationally, farmers markets only make up 0.01% of total national Supplemental Nutrition Assistance (SNAP) electronic benefit transfer (EBT) (aka electronic food stamps) sales, compared to other store types.
 And the majority of the markets that do accept SNAP/EBT only have a small number of sales to low income consumers using SNAP/EBT.
 One major exception is the Fondy Farmers Market, whose total SNAP/EBT sales in 2015 reached over $57,000, compared to nationwide average of $4,628 per market authorized to accept SNAP/EBT.
 Fondy is truly responding to a community need—more than 53% of families in Fondy’s neighborhood receive SNAP benefits.

 From May to November the market is home to more than 40 local farmers and food producers.
 As one of the largest producer-only markets in Southeastern Wisconsin, the market’s fundamental purpose is to provide the community with a place to buy fresh produce directly from producers in a congenial atmosphere and to provide producers with a direct market for their goods.
 Further goals include education about and support of regional sustainable agriculture.

 Fondy Farmers Market is the centerpiece of Fondy Food Center’s efforts to promote access to wholesome food in central Milwaukee and beyond.
-Now Fondy operates more than one market, two farms, and organizes a coalition with farmers markets and partners across the county to ensure that ALL Milwaukeeans have access to fresh, local food.
+Now Fondy operates more than one market, a 40 acre farms, and organizes a coalition with farmers markets and partners across the county to ensure that ALL Milwaukeeans have access to fresh, local food.